Asian-Pacific-CMP-seminars/asian-pacific-cmp-seminars.github.io/index.md

 The Asian-Pacific Condensed Matter Physics Seminars (AP-CMP) is a series of online seminars that brings together researchers from across the Asia-Pacific region and beyond.
 Our goal is to foster scientific exchange and collaboration in the field of condensed matter physics.

 ## Mailing List
-Please join the mailing list to receive the meeting information.
+Please join [our public mailing list](https://groups.google.com/g/apcmpseminar_public/) to receive the meeting information.
+If you have a Google account, you can join the mailing list by clicking the "Join Group" button on the Google Groups page.

+If you does not have a Google account, please submit your request to [a request form](https://forms.gle/vXqGaJDk1SyiyqZn6).
+Note that we will add corrected e-mail addresses regulary but not immediately.
+We strongly recommend you to join the mailing list using your Google account if any.

 ## Participation Guidelines